eddyzags/pocket-network-helm-chart/README.md

 #### Fullnode

-For the fullnode, the CosmosSDK `shannon.fullnode.cometbft.config` configuration file gives us the ability to activate a prometheus collector connections at a specific endpoint.
+For the fullnode, the CosmosSDK `shannon.fullnode.cosmossdk.config` configuration file gives us the ability to activate a prometheus collector connections at a specific endpoint.
 Every metrics in this [CosmosBFT - Metrics](https://docs.cometbft.com/main/explanation/core/metrics) documentation will be available to you.
 When the `prometheus` option is enabled in `config.toml` and an address and port are specified using `prometheus_listen_addr`, this chart automatically adds the port to a Kubernetes Service and creates a corresponding `ServiceMonitor` pointing to it.

 An example is available in the default values - [see here](https://github.com/eddyzags/pocket-network-helm-chart/blob/6aca94ba72ee7a792bf71110a399c50596119ce0/shannon-values.yaml#L861-L881)